photoprism/photoprism/README.md

 all you need is a Web browser and [Docker](https://docs.docker.com/get-docker/) to run the server.
 It is available for Mac, Linux, and Windows.

-The [latest release](https://docs.photoprism.org/release-notes/) not only includes **facial recognition**, it also comes as a
+Our [latest release](https://docs.photoprism.org/release-notes/) not only includes **facial recognition**, it also comes as a
 **single [multi-arch image](https://hub.docker.com/r/photoprism/photoprism) for AMD64, ARM64, and ARMv7**.
 That means you don't need to pull from different Docker repositories anymore.